Keeper-Wallet/Keeper-Wallet-Extension/README.md

 #### signCustomData

-Method Waves Keeper for sign custom data for different services, it accepts an object:
+Method Keeper Wallet for sign custom data for different services, it accepts an object:

 ##### version 1